arsdragonfly/phoenix-logs/README.md

 It will create N threads and parallel downloads.
 You can choose that `-l` and `-t` numbers to download logs that will take ~one minute and add this command to a cron job.
-I used `-l 180 -t 5` for my downloads.

 # Data consistency checking